fomosapien23/Online-Book-store/README.md

 - **Shopping Cart:** Add books to the shopping cart, review the cart contents, and proceed to checkout for a seamless purchasing experience.

+- **User Authentication:** Sign up and log in securely to access personalized features such as order history, wishlists, and personalized recommendations.

 ## Technologies Used